-Not only the draft horse that walks away briskly with his load, but the saddle horse that rests himself and his rider from the fatigue of trotting or pacing or cantering by changing into the rapid walk, and the more serviceable light harness horse, from the business horse in the various vehicles on our crowded thoroughfares, to the haughty team that draw in state the most elegant landaus all acquire additional value if they are rapid
+Not only the draft horse that walks away briskly with his load, but the saddle horse that rests himself and his rider from the fatigue of trotting or pacing or cantering by changing into the rapid walk, and the more serviceable light harness horse, from the business horse in the various vehicles on our crowded thoroughfares, to the haughty team that draw in state the most elegant landaus all acquire additional value if they are rapid walkers.

-The fair grounds are the only places where competition for fast walking horses can be given, and yet it is not granted half the premium or importance that the stupid and ab- as possible.
-Low buildings are also cheaper solutely useless mule race is.
-If the walking than high ones, because two and three storey horse was encouraged by handsome fair prizes, he would not only attract a large at- heavy frame to support its own weight as tendance of curious spectators, but would add | well as the side thrust and weight of its consources of our abundant country.
+The fair grounds are the only places where competition for fast walking horses can be given, and yet it is not granted half the premium or importance that the stupid and absolutely useless mule race is.
+If the walking horse was encouraged by handsome fair prizes, he would not only attract a large attendance of curious spectators, but would add | well as the side thrust and weight of its conestimate to the development of the vast resources of our abundant country.
 The habitual gait of the horse is the walk.
-He walks more than he trots or gallops, and it is therefore, important that he should be trained and encouraged to walk at a rapid and sustained pace; for he thereby saves much time, and most emphatically is it true in his case that "time is money.'
+He walks more than he trots or gallops, and it is therefore, important that he should be trained and encouraged to walk at a rapid and sustained pace; for he thereby saves much time, and most emphatically is it true in his case that "time is money."

-HORSE PULLING AT THE HALTER.
+HORSE PULLING AT THE HALTER

-The above, from the National Live Stock Journal, Chicago, should receive the attention of fair managers at their winter neetings, and liberal prizes should be offered for fast walking horses in all the classes of draft, all work. harness and saddle horses.
+The above, from the National Live Stock Journal, Chicago, should receive the attention of fair managers at their winter meetings, and liberal prizes should be offered for fast walking horses in all the classes of draft, all work, harness and saddle horses.